itaifish/nodeworld_game/README.md

 The backend and frontend is Typescript, bootstrapped with Create-T3-App.
 This includes Prisma, NextJS, NextAuth, and tRPC.
 The game client and animations are in phaser3.

+The development build of this game is currently hosted at <https://dev.nodeworld.protractors.dev/>

 ## Development / Contributing

 ### Getting started